sindresorhus/eslint-plugin-unicorn/docs/rules/consistent-destructuring.md

 Enforces the use of already destructured objects and their variables over accessing each property individually.
 Previous destructurings are easily missed which leads to an inconsistent code style.

-This rule is fixable (except for nested destructuring).
+This rule is partly fixable.
+It does not fix nested destructuring.

 ## Fail